namikazi25/namikazi25/README.md

 - 👋 Hi, I’m Shopnil
 - 👀 I’m interested in learning and building things
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently interested in Artificial Intelligence and Augmented Reality
-- 💞️ I’m looking to collaborate on projects about data analysis or machine learning
+- 💞️ I’m looking to collaborate on projects related to AI and ML.
 - 📫 How to reach me sharears4077@gmail.com

 <!---